-Four Doctor Oral Surgery Practice in a smaller western city just signed a $26,000,000+ transaction with a silent partner.
+Four Doctor Oral Surgery Practice in a smaller western city recently completed a $26,000,000+ transaction with an Invisible Dental Support Organization (IDSO).
 Three offices, four doctors, stunning value.
-The under 40 year old…Read More
+The under…Read More

 As principals, we have bought and sold dozens of businesses over the last 30+ years including those in the dental industry.
 Members of our team have owned and/or operated large practices.
 As your advisor, we put on our “principal hats” and help doctors realize the highest value (CASH) for their practices.
 Your practice may be worth more than you think to a specific buyer, at the right moment in time, if you choose LPS.

 Our compensation is based solely upon the sale proceeds achieved by our clients.
 There are no retainers or expense charges.
 No fees are ever paid to us by buyers.
 Our only compensation is tied directly to the successful completion of the sale of your practice; we get paid when you get paid.
 Therefore, we are very selective in the clients with which we choose to engage.